-This is extremely important at qualification and class level, particularly if the data forms part of a teacher’s performance management.
+This is extremely important both at qualification and class level, particularly if the data forms part of a teacher’s performance management.
 Here we are looking at the cumulative pass for the MFL faculty without the Polish grades:

 When we factor the targets in too, see how the figures change again.

 Another common mistake is that qualifications are not correctly nominated as EBacc subjects.
-Here we can see the effect of computer science on some of the key headlines when it is incorrectly set up, against when it is correctly set up as a special.
+Here we can see the effect of Computer Science on some of the key headlines when it is incorrectly set up, against when it is correctly set up as a special.

 Another subject often incorrectly nominated is RE as a humanity.
 This has the opposite effect of Computer Science on the EBacc basket.